lukelutman/CCSVG/README.md

     // run the animation on the sprite
     CCSVGAnimate *animate;
     animate = [CCSVGAnimate actionWithSVGAnimation:animation];
     [sprite runAction:[CCRepeatForever actionWithAction:animate]];

+## Benefits

 SVG images are displayed as vector data, not textures.
 Each file is tesselated and cached in a vertex buffer object, so the peformance penalty of tesselating and uploading the geometry to OpenGL only happens once when the file is first loaded.

-There is a significant performance penalty for using images with transparent fills or strokes (drawing them properly means turning on blending in OpenGL).
-Avoid them where possible.

-## Benefits

 * Resolution-independence.
 * Smaller file size.